 Many companies that make a CSF offer are new, early stage or rapidly growing ventures.
-This means, many of these companies are in the early stages of the business and have many years of hard work ahead of them in order to grow the business and execute on its strategy.
+Companies in the early stages of the business usually have many years of hard work ahead of them in order to grow the business and execute on its strategy.
 This is what your investment money will be spent on.

 There may be various events or ways for you to receive a return on your investment.
 For example: